ton-community/ton-docs/docs/v3/guidelines/smart-contracts/get-methods.md

 # Get Methods

 :::note
-Before proceeding, it is recommended that readers have a basic understanding of the [FunC programming language](/v3/documentation/smart-contracts/func/overview) and [smart contract development](/develop/smart-contracts) on TON Blockchain.
+Before proceeding, it is recommended that readers have a basic understanding of the [FunC programming language](/v3/documentation/smart-contracts/func/overview) on TON Blockchain.
 This will help you grasp the information provided here more effectively.
 :::

 ## Introduction